Dishay952/CS220/Assignment 5/README.md

 ## Question 1: 8-bit GCD

-> 'A5Q1_GCD.v' is the implementation of a 8-bit GCD Calculator.
+> 'A5Q1_GCD.v' is the implementation of a 8-bit GCD calculator.
 > <br>
 > 'A5Q1_GCD_tb.v' is the testbench with 18 clock cycles.
 > <br>